Book Review | Let's Be Reasonable

 The author rejects the utilitarian claims for a purpose amongst higher education planners who often use adjectives like “integrative, interdisciplinary, interconnected, entrepreneurial, twenty-first century, complex, dynamic, and problem-solving...”
 Nor does the writer support the outcome of a certain kind of “cultural literacy” or the massive production of, in Locke’s terms, those who are “logical chicaners.”

 Academic freedom only matters when at least two competing ideas can clash - if only one is present, debate is not.
-The range and veracity of debate are a keen indicator of the academy's health and worth.
+The range and veracity of discussion are a keen indicator of the academy's health and worth.